What are the day-to-day operations of this route?

 How long has the seller owned the business?

-The current owner has owned this route and territory for 1 1/2 years.
-The route has been established for years prior.
+The current owner has owned this route and territory for 3 years.

 How many days a week, and what hours do distributors work?